nruneberg/sscc-qc-basic/docs/tutorial1/README.md

 Smaller jobs can be run directly (`Run (local)`), but for larger jobs we should reserve
 resourses via the queuing system.
 [![ Prepare batch queue](../img/tmolex_7.png)](../img/tmolex_7.png)

+!!! tip
+    You can use the Desktop Clipboard to easily copy content between the notes and the Desktop environment.

 1. The Machine is called `puhti-login12.bullx`
 2. `User` is your CSC username, `Group name` and `Identification` are just tags you can set to distinguish different configurations